Written byAmanda Wong

 - 6. The final words

 Generally speaking, a bootable installer for macOS is an external storage media with a version of macOS installed.
 It is used to install an operating system on your Mac computer.
 Usually, Mac users straightforwardly upgrade macOS on their Macs.
 But sometimes, you may need a bootable installer for Mac.
 If so, this post is right for you on how to create a bootable installer for macOS.
+Or, you can use a Rufus for Mac tool to help you create a bootable USB drive for macOS.

 When do you need a bootable macOS installer